Talking to school about adjustments for your child

 Explain why your child needs extra support.
 If the school is unaware of your child’s needs, ask for a SEN assessment.
 If your child needs extra support, the SENCO and your child’s teacher create a support plan with you.
 This will include details of the adjustments and the help your child will get.

 If a school believes that your child has special educational needs, they must contact you to discuss what support is available.
 Often, your GP or another professional will also refer your child for support.

 Support is available for your child throughout their education.
-You should have a say in this, as should young people aged 16-25.
+You should have a say in this, as should young people aged 16 to 25.
 Schools must do their best to support children with special educational needs.

 Supporting children with special educational needs is a cycle.
 After a review, there will probably be another assessment.

 Assessment: Evaluating your child’s needs and the support required.
 This will involve input from you, teachers and other professionals.